mckellwoodland/fid-med-eval/README.md

 ```

 Evaluate the ImageNet Fréchet distances, precision, and recall with the StudioGAN fork.
 Possible backbones: `InceptionV3_tf`, `InceptionV3_torch`, `ResNet50_torch`, `SwAV_torch`, `DINO_torch`, `Swin-T_torch`.

+Note, to use the ResNet50 backbone, you'll need to use our 'fid_med_eval' branch of the StudioGAN fork.
 ```
 python PyTorch-StudioGAN-master/src/evaluate.py --metrics fid prdc \
                                                 --dset1 {GEN_DIR} \